EvaProk/lighthouse-web-notes/README.md

 ## Summary

-This repository contains all of the notes taken by Eva for the Lighthouse Labs Web Development Bootcamp.
+This repository contains all of the notes taken by [Eva ](https://github.com/EvaProk) for the Lighthouse Labs Web Development Bootcamp.

+### Testing some markdown changes